Skip to content

 Best for Non-emergency illness, fever, stomach bugs, UTIs, skin issues Chest pain, fractures, severe bleeding, breathing difficulty

-When the ER is the right choice
+When is the ER the right choice?

 The emergency room exists for emergencies.
 Call 112 or go to the nearest hospital for: